 - Turn on outside lights and leave a light on in every room to make the house more visible in heavy smoke.

 - Don’t Lock Up.
 Leave doors and windows closed but unlocked.
 It may be necessary for firefighters to gain quick entry into your home to fight fire.
 The entire area will be isolated and patrolled by sheriff’s deputies or police.

 Survival in a Vehicle

-- This is dangerous and should only be done in an emergency, but you can survive the firestorm if you stay in your car.
-It is much less dangerous than trying to run from a fire on foot.
+- This is dangerous and should only be done in an emergency, but is much less dangerous than trying to run from a fire on foot.

 - Roll up windows and close air vents.
 Drive slowly with headlights on.
 Watch for other vehicles and pedestrians.
 Do not drive through heavy smoke.

 - If you have to stop, park away from the heaviest trees and brush.
 Turn headlights on and ignition off.
 Roll up windows and close air vents.

 - Get on the floor and cover up with a blanket or coat.